vitalif/vitastor/docs/config/network.en.md

 Use an alternative implementation of RDMA through RDMA-CM (Connection Manager).
 Works with all RDMA networks: Infiniband, iWARP and RoCEv1/RoCEv2, and even allows to disable TCP and run only with RDMA.
-When enabled, OSDs listen on the same address(es) and port(s) using TCP and RDMA-CM. `use_rdma` is automatically disabled when `use_rdmacm` is enabled.
+When enabled, OSDs listen to the same address(es) and port(s) using TCP and RDMA-CM. `use_rdma` is automatically disabled when `use_rdmacm` is enabled.